lanceplarsen/vault-plugin-auth-uaa/README.md

-# Vault Plugin: Cloud Foundry Auth Backend
+# Vault Plugin: Cloud Foundry Auth Method

 This is a standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin allows for Pivotal Cloud Foundry accounts to authenticate with Vault.